marbl/ModDotPlot/README.md

 python -m pip install .
 ```

-Finally, confirm that the installation was installed correctly by running `moddotplot -h`:
+Finally, confirm that the installation was installed correctly and that your version is up to date by running `moddotplot -h`:
 ```
   __  __           _   _____        _     _____  _       _
  |  \/  |         | | |  __ \      | |   |  __ \| |     | |